 TGax Editor: Change the paragraphs below of this subclause as follows (#CIDs MANY):

-The Control Information subfield, when the Control ID subfield is 5, contains the Bandwidth Query Report used for Bandwidth Query report operation to assist HE DL HE MU transmission (see 27.5.1.3 (HE bandwidth query report operation for DL MU)).
+The Control Information subfield, when the Control ID subfield is 5, contains the Bandwidth Query Report used for Bandwidth Query report operation to assist HE MU transmission(#7570, 7380, 5127, 3158) (see 27.5.1.3 (HE bandwidth query report operation for MU)).
+The format of the subfield is shown in Figure 9-15i (Control Information subfield format when the Control ID subfield is 5). (#4740)